tusharviradiya/Blockchain/README.md

 - **Decentralized Finance (DeFi)**:
   - refers to a rapidly evolving ecosystem of financial applications built on top of public blockchains
+  - It eliminates the need for traditional intermediaries like banks and brokerages, empowering individuals to take control of their financial activities.

 - **Non - fungible Tokens (NFTs)**:

   - Non-Fungible Tokens, have emerged as a unique way to represent ownership of digital assets.